bharathr896/embedded-linux-virtual-eth-driver/README.md

 # Embedded Linux Virtual Ethernet Driver

-This project implements a **virtual Ethernet driver** for Linux, built from scratch to explore how the kernel networking stack (`net_device`, SKBs, NAPI, and rings) interacts with drivers.
+This project implements a **virtual Ethernet driver** for Linux, built from scratch to explore how the kernel networking stack (`net_device`, SKBs, NAPI, rings, and ethtool) interacts with drivers.

 Creates a virtual NIC (`virteth0`).
 Outgoing packets are looped back into the receive path so you can test networking concepts with tools like `ping`, `tcpdump`, and `iperf` — without needing a physical NIC.